The 10 Best Apps for International Travel & Living Abroad in 2026

 Hostelworld

 Welcome to hostel wonderland!
-All you need to do is tap in your dates and behold, dozens of hostels are available at your fingertips.
-The best part is seeing the rating of former users about their specific experiences.
+All you need to do is tap in your dates, and behold, dozens of hostels are available at your fingertips.
+The best part is seeing the ratings of former users about their specific experiences.
 Hostelworld puts percentages next to hostel choices to ensure you’re picking a top-rated place to rest your head.
 No bed bugs here!

 Google Maps

-Am I on a roll with Google?
+Are we on a roll with Google?
 Maybe, but more Google Apps = a happier nomad.
-For me, walking 6 miles on a random Saturday is the absolute best way to see a new city (or discover more of an old one).
-Just like any place, having a general idea of where one is going is typically a bright idea.
+From our perspective, walking 6 miles on a random Saturday is the absolute best way to see a new city (or discover more of an old one).
+Just like any place, having a general idea of where one is going is typically a good idea.
 If you find yourself leaving the class with no idea where you’re meeting your friend for an afternoon beer, you’ll be thanking yourself for downloading Google Maps.

 Mobiel Apps for Traveling